Robbie English, Broker and REALTOR

 Robbie’s network of trusted preservation consultants, engineers, and contractors can provide insight beyond what a general home inspector might catch.
 His team arms you with specifics—what’s urgent, what can wait, and what you’ll need to negotiate into your offer.

-Preservation Regulations: Navigating the Red Tape
+Preservation Regulations: Handling the Red Tape

 Buying a historic home often means agreeing to play by a unique set of rules.
 If the property is located within a historic district or has local or national landmark status, certain alterations may be off-limits.
 Windows, facades, roofing materials—you may not be able to change these things without approval.
 Even landscaping can be subject to oversight.